BEXIS2/Documents/Docs/Datasets.md

 Please remember that you can return to edit the metadata form at any time to make updates.
 Ensure your metadata is complete and comprehensive, as this improves data discoverability and reuse, and guarantees you receive proper credit for your work.

 After editing the metadata, scroll to the end of the form.
-There, you can provide brief information about your changes in a text box.((3) in Fig. 6).
+There, you can provide brief information about your changes in a text box.
 Additionally, you can validate, save, or cancel your changes.

 The validation process checks if all mandatory fields are filled and comply with the metadata standard.
 Errors and missing content will be highlighted in red.
 Clicking the Save button also triggers validation.
 Once your metadata is saved, you will be directed to the view mode.